pp3times/zmk-config-drift-v3-editor/README.md

-## Drift Keyboard V3 by Timception
+## Drift Keyboard V3 by Timception - Dual Roller Encoder Firmware

 - This is the wireless [ZMK](https://zmk.dev/) version of the [Original Drift Keyboard](https://github.com/Timception/Drift)